-Cataract surgery has existed in this world for over a century, but it is the recent innovations in technology that have transformed this into a very safe and effective surgery.
-As a patient, it’s great to know that the success rate for cataract treatment is high when you are about to undergo this type of surgery.
-Intraocular lenses inserted during Phacoemulsifaction have allowed cataract patients to recover more youthful eyesight.
-Instead of dealing with glasses after surgery some patients may have the choice to upgrade to a new premium type of lens that will enable vision at multiple distances.
-In addition to the new lens implants available, less invasive surgery techniques have come to fruition to enable much faster healing.
-Despite the effectiveness of the cataract surgery the preparation process may take weeks and various decisions will need to be made.
+Cataract surgery has had many recent innovations in both procedure technology and intraocular lens implant advances.
+As a patient, it’s helpful to know that cataract surgery has a success rate that is over 99%.
+Intraocular lenses inserted during the procedure allow cataract surgical patients to regain the eyesight of their youth.
+Instead of dealing with glasses after surgery, eligible patients may have the choice to upgrade to “premium” lenses that enable vision at multiple distances.
+In addition to the new lens implants, less invasive techniques have come to fruition to enable much faster healing.

 Cataract Surgery Choices